I’ve worked with youth and adults in short, friendly teaching periods.

 Where could things possibly have gone wrong?
-For starters, poetry shouldn’t be done in four daily hours.
-Fortunately, the youth were paid for their time.
+For starters, poetry shouldn’t be done in four daily hours, even as a young person’s “summer job.”
 After day one as instructor, I was no longer a teaching artist.
 I had stepped into teacher shoes.

-I had no excuses to forget a name (which I couldn’t because my group was small).
+I had no excuses to forget a name.
 I was there daily.

 I could read or perform a poem, say look at me, I’m a poet, but it was no longer “you’re so good,” but that’s old news.
 I was there daily.

 I didn’t have to learn the rules of a classroom; I was the rules.
 I was the enforcer.
 I was there daily.

 I didn’t ask a teacher about a student’s behavior or comment during class; I was the teacher.
 I was asking the student.
 I was there daily.

 I didn’t clean up a room once and then leave.
 I’d clean the room all week.
 I was there daily.